 Smoke Alarms for the hearing impaired: Special purpose Smoke Alarms should be installed for the hearing impaired.
 They include a visual alarm and an audible alarm horn, and meet the requirements of the Americans With Disabilities Act.
-Can be interconnected so if one unit senses smoke, all units alarm.
+These units can be interconnected so if one unit senses smoke, all units alarm.